ConnectedLib/course-in-a-box/modules/civic-engagement/_posts/2004-01-04-topics-to-spark-ideas.md

 ---
-title: Other Theories of Youth Development
+title: Topics to Spark Ideas
 ---

 Sometimes it may help to start your community's civic engagement journey through a specific topic the community cares about.